AqvinSaldanha/TicTacToe/README.md

 Unity version: 2017.3.0f3

 This is a single player game.

-AI is currently selecting one of the random available cells.
+AI is built using HashSet data structure.
+Next I will use same logic to improve validation of game logic.

 The cells are implemented using unity 2d sprites.
 Each cell is represented as an element in a single dimensional List.